noahdotpy/mytoolbox/modules/wallpapers/README.md

 ### Light+dark wallpapers

-To add light+dark wallpapers for Gnome, copy your wallpapers into this location (make folder if it doesn't exist):
+To add light+dark wallpapers for GNOME, copy your wallpapers into this location (make folder if it doesn't exist):

 `config/wallpapers/gnome-light-dark`